peterhinch/micropython-samples/resilient/README.md

 # Resilient MicroPython WiFi code

+This document is intended as a general design guide.
+A specific solution for many IOT applications may be found [here](https://github.com/peterhinch/micropython-iot.git).

 The following is based on experience with the ESP8266.
 It aims to show how to design responsive bidirectional networking applications which are resilent: they recover from WiFi and server outages and are capable of long term running